markjdb/freebsd-relayd/README.md

 2. Use `#if __FreeBSD__`, `#endif` to make FreeBSD specific blocks in source files.

-3. Use `# BEGIN FreeBSD-relayd`, `# END FreeBSD-relayd` comments to make FreeBSD specific blocks in makefiles and configuration files
+3. Use `BEGIN FreeBSD-relayd` and `END FreeBSD-relayd` comment markers for FreeBSD-specific blocks.

 ## FreeBSD relayd release process